rvbrooks/physics_modelling/README.md

 # physics_modelling

-A script for Monte Carlo simulation of the temperature of a single atom in an optical tweezer trap.
+A script for fitting a Monte Carlo simulation of the temperature of a single atom in an optical tweezer trap to measured data.

 ## About